 It’s the age-old square peg in a round hole conundrum… or vice versa: round peg in square(ish) hole.
 Plates are traditionally round, but placemats are usually rectangles.
 Sure, you have that extra real estate off to the sides for your napkin and utensils, but circles do come in any dimension.
 Our round placemats finish at 16″ in diameter, giving you plenty of room for a variety of place settings.
 And they’re reversible: patchwork on the front, solid on the back for twice the table topping power.

 Each placemat uses a combination of five different fabrics (four on the front for the quarter-round wedges and one for the back).
 They all mix-and-match beautifully, so there’s no trouble coming up with an entire banquet table of options.
-We offer a wedge pattern below, so there’s also no stress about drawing a perfect circle.
+We offer a free wedge pattern below, so there’s also no stress about drawing a perfect circle.

-We originally used the Fox Field collection by Tula Pink, an older collection that is no longer readily available.
+We originally used the Fox Field collection by Tula Pink for FreeSpirit Fabrics, an older collection that is no longer readily available.
 Tula is a favorite here at Sew4Home; her intricate designs have a wonderful, “look-again” quality to them.
 Look once, it’s a playful jumbo polka dot, look again, there’s a bunny hopping through the dots, look once more, it’s a rich floral.
-Luckily for us all, Tula Pink comes out with wonderful new collections nearly every season so there’s always fresh delights at your favorite online or in-store fabric retailer.
+Luckily for us all, Tula comes out with wonderful new collections nearly every season so there are always fresh delights at your favorite online or in-store fabric retailer.
 Or, dive into your own stash for fabrics that mix and match.
 If you’re brand new to this technique, take a look at our article: Top 10 Designer Tips for Blending Colors and Prints.

 Classic straight line quilting completes the project.
 Depending on the look you want to achieve, you can opt for matching thread or contrasting thread for this finishing step.
 We used contrasting thread in a color that matches our piping.